-In her teaching, Mia makes regular use of “mentor problems” to help her students identify and connect mathematical concepts within quantitative problem-solving situations.
-She then uses experiences from students’ lives to give these concepts working titles the students can relate to: in this case, a “put-together” problem is given the name “Diva’s Stickers,” named for one of Mia’s students and capitalizing on the interest of all her learners in collecting and sorting stickers.
+This lesson makes use of “mentor problems” to help students identify and connect mathematical concepts within quantitative problem-solving situations.
+Mia Buljan relates the concepts to experiences from students’ lives—in this case, a “put-together” problem is called “Diva’s Stickers,” named for one of the students and capitalizing on their interest in collecting stickers.

 Early in the year, Mia had introduced this situation: “Diva has ___ stickers.
 She then goes to the store and gets ___ more.
 How many stickers does Diva have now?”
 In this lesson, Mia uses the students’ prior experience with this problem to help them identify and distinguish “put-together” problems from “take-apart” problems.

 - Defend their thinking to their teacher and classmates.